mehdizadeh-asma/Github-OAuth2-Example/README.md

 ### Specifications

 - used JavaScript, TypeScript, NodeJS, ExpressJS, React, Nextjs, Bootstrap, React-Bootstrap, and Sass.
-- The test results are uploaded on a public code repository hosted on either Github or Gitlab
+- The test results are uploaded.
-- The docker image is built and push into Docker Hub
+- The docker image is built and pushed into Docker Hub